ClubNix/Votix/README.md

 ## License

-Piwik is released under the MIT license.
+Votix is released under the MIT license.

 ## Requirements